pdidev/pdi/plugins/json/README.md

  Please refer to `example/json.yml`
 ## On going work / Limitations {#json_on_going_work}

-- [ ] Adding support for reading variables.
+- Adding support for reading variables.
     Currently, the JSON plugin doesn't support reading variables, only writing them.
 To cover more use cases, the JSON plugin should be able to read variables as well as write them.
-- [x] Improve strings handling.
-Concatenate arrays of chars to have "var": "value" instead of "var": ["v", "a", ...].
-- [x] Added full support for types that can be recursive, e.g. arrays of arrays, arrays within structures etc.
-- [ ] The ability to create an on-the-go structures for several variables to be produced in a single JSON object
+- The ability to create an on-the-go structures for several variables to be produced in a single JSON object
-- [x] Continuous integration: More test units coverage

 ## The JSON plugin for custom formating {#json_custom_format}

-Initially, the aim of this plugin was to enable the writing of customized file formats.
-To achieve this, the template systems are logical and first-hand, in particular `mustache`.
-The latter, however, allows you to take JSON as input and format it.

-For the sake of the example, let's imagine the following code, creating which performs some kind of heat transfer simulation.
+For the sake of the example, let's imagine the following code, creating which performs a certain heat transfer simulation.

 ### The PDI exposes